chaseruskin/legoHDL/ROADMAP.md

 - [ ] implement additional "help" command documentation

 - [ ] allow user to add a comment to release -> goes to git commit and also goes to version.log file
-example: `legohdl release -fix -"Fixes clock synchronization bug"`
+example: `legohdl release "Fixes clock sync bug" -fix`

 ### Future Roadmap

-- [ ] add verilog/systemverilog file support (parse verilog for module dependencies/instances)

 - [x] test creating a new block from an existing git repository (clone, then run stuff to configure Block.lock)